mark-mcdermott/drivetracks-wip-nuxt3-rework/README.md

 ## Overview

 In this tutorial, you'll build a lean Rails API (backend) and a Nuxt 3 app (frontend), both hosted on fly.io.
 There will be RSpec, Vitest and Playwright tests, which will run locally and on CircleCI.
+Avatars will be hosted on S3.

 ## Part I: Barebones App With CircleCI Tests On Fly.io